Biocon: Corporate governance

-Biocon's CMD Kiran Mazumdar–Shaw joined Biocon in 1978.

-Her efforts in biotechnology have drawn global recognition both for the industry in India and for Biocon and was called India's "biotech queen" by The Economist and India's "mother of invention" by The New York Times.
-She was named among Time magazine's 2010 100 most influential people in the world based not only on her contribution to the biotech industry but also because she gives back to the community.
-Shaw features on the Forbes list of "The World's 100 Most Powerful Women" and in the Financial Times "Top 50 Women in Business" list.
+Biocon's CMD Kiran Mazumdar-Shaw joined Biocon in 1978.
+Her efforts in biotechnology have drawn global recognition both for the industry in India and for Biocon.
+She was called India's "biotech queen" by The Economist and India's "mother of invention" by The New York Times.
+She was named among Time magazine's 2010 100 most influential people in the world, not only due to her contribution to the biotech industry, but also because she gives back to the community.
+Shaw has been featured on the Forbes list of "The World's 100 Most Powerful Women" and in the Financial Times "Top 50 Women in Business" list.

 Shaw is the recipient of several awards including the Nikkei Asia Prize, 2009 for Regional Growth, Express Pharmaceutical Leadership Summit Award 2009 for Dynamic Entrepreneur, The Economic Times 'Businesswoman of the Year', the 'Veuve Clicquot Initiative For Economic Development For Asia, Ernst & Young's Entrepreneur of the Year Award for Life Sciences & Healthcare, 'Technology Pioneer' recognition by World Economic Forum and the Indian Chamber of Commerce Lifetime Achievement Award.
-She has received two Indian national awards—Padma Shri (1989) and Padma Bhushan (2005) for her pioneering efforts in Industrial Biotechnology.
+She has received two Indian national awards, the Padma Shri (1989) and Padma Bhushan (2005), for her pioneering efforts in industrial biotechnology.

-Biocon announced that Dr. Christiane Hamacher has been appointed as the CEO of Biocon Biologic India Limited, with her term having started in March 2019.
+Christiane Hamacher was appointed as the CEO of Biocon Biologic India Limited, with her term starting in March 2019.

-On 3 December 2019, Siddharth Mittal took over from Dr. Arun Chandavarkar who retired as CEO & Joint Managing Director of Biocon.
+On 3 December 2019, Siddharth Mittal took over from Arun Chandavarkar, who retired as CEO and joint managing director of Biocon.

+In 2021, Hamacher resigned from her position, following differences with Kiran Mazumdar-Shaw.

 Subsidiaries

 Biocon Biologics

 Biocon Biologics is Biocon's biosimilar subsidiary.
-In 2021 Biocon and Viatris received approval to launch Semglee, an insulin glargine-yfgn injection, which is the first interchangble biosimilar for diabetes in the United States.
-In 2021, Biocon Biologics sold 15% of the subsidiary to Serum Institute of India for a valuation of $4.9 billion, for which Biocon will receive access to 100 million doses of vaccines per annum for 15 years.
+In 2021, Biocon and Viatris received approval to launch Semglee, an insulin glargine-yfgn injection, the first interchangble biosimilar for diabetes in the United States.
+In 2021, Biocon sold 15% of Biocon Biologics to Serum Institute of India for a valuation of $4.9 billion, for which Biocon will receive access to 100 million doses of vaccines per annum for 15 years.
 These vaccines will mainly be supplied from Serum Institute's upcoming vaccine facility in Pune, and Biocon will also have the commercialization rights of Serum Institute's vaccine portfolio, which includes the COVID-19 vaccine, for the international markets.
-In May 2022, Viatris sold its biosimilars division to Biocon Biologies for a price of US$3.335 billion.
+In May 2022, Viatris sold its biosimilars division to Biocon Biologics for a price of US$3.335 billion.